 Instructions

-- Over medium - high heat, add 2 spoonfuls of vegetable stock to a pot and add onion.
+- Over medium - high heat, add 2 spoonfuls of vegetable stock (or oil if you like) to a pot and add onion.
 Sweat until semi translucent and then add garlic.
-Fry for about a minute whilst continuously stirring.1 med Onion, 2 cups Vegetable stock, 2 cloves Garlic
+Fry for another minute whilst continuously stirring.

 - Add carrots, passata, remaining vegetable stock, cilantro (coriander) and pepper.
 Stir through and allow to simmer until carrots are semi tender.
-Approximately 5 minutes.2 small Carrots, 2 cups Passata, 2 cups Vegetable stock, ½ teaspoon Black pepper, 1 small handful Coriander
+Approximately 5 minutes.

 - Reduce heat to medium and stir through peas.
 Simmer for approximately 10-15 minutes until all is tender.
-Serve with vermicelli rice.2 cups Frozen peas
+Taste test and adjust salt if needed.
+Serve with vermicelli rice.

 Video